KhartesViewer/khartes/README.md

 ## Building and working with the segment

+At this point you are ready to build the segment.
+As you saw in the video, you simply add nodes to the data slices.
+Notice that **the order you add nodes does not matter**;
+if you feel your nodes are too far apart, simply add more.

+But what do you do if you discover that a node is in the wrong place?
+You have a couple of options.

+### Deleting a node

+It is very easy to delete a node.
+Simply move the cursor over the node, so that the node turns cyan (if you are currently in "add-node mode", the node won't change color; you need to switch to normal mode).
+At this point, simply hit the "Delete" or "Backspace" key (either will work).
+But bear this in mind: **There is currently no "undo" in khartes!**

+### Moving a node

+More often, you want to move a node instead of deleting it.
+This is likewise easy to do, assuming you are in "normal mode".
+Again, move the cursor to the node you are interested in moving; the node will turn cyan.
+(Notice that in any data slice (or the fragment view) where the node is visible, the node will be drawn in cyan; this is sometimes a handy way of keeping track of which node is which in the different views).

+Once the node is cyan, there are a couple of ways to move it.

+If you are
+working in a data slice, you can now press the left mouse button, hold it down, and drag the node to where you want it.
+But be aware that you cannot use the mouse to drag nodes in the fragment view (this is to prevent accidents).

+If you need more precision, you can use the arrow keys (or `a`, `s`, `w`, and `d`) to move the node to where you want it.

+If you are working in the Fragment View, you can also use the page-up and page-down keys to move the node.
+These keys will move the node perpendicular to the plane of the fragment view (to see what this means, make sure your node is also visible in the top left data slice, and see how the node moves in the data slice while you press page-up or page-down in the Fragment View).

+The key capability of khartes is that as you move nodes, the data image in the fragment view updates interactively, so you can instantly judge the quality of your segmentation.

+asdf

 Instead of typing the x and y ranges into the dialog box, you